szabopeter-dev/Harry-Potter-Full-Stack-App/README.md

 # Description

-Its a Harry Potter themed project, you can add Teachers Students to different Houses and call NON CRUD methods to get back some data.
+Its a Harry Potter themed project, you can add Teachers Students Subjects to different Houses and call NON CRUD methods to get back some data.
+Nunit Moq tests included too.

 ## API Reference